What Big Data Means for Your Fleet27 Jun 2018, Posted by Industry Information in

 GPS tracking, for example, provides a great amount of data, much more than basic telematics.
 Although GPS tracking can be used by fleet managers to observe the locations of their trucks, it can also provide them with more in-depth insights into their fleet.
 This depth of information helps them identify patterns and behaviors that may be causing bottlenecks and unforeseen problems for the business.

 Managers can also use big data analysis to monitor driver behavior.
 You are able to produce scorecards for drivers, meaning you can reward their decisions and take action for those who are underperforming.
 Driver scorecards may also contain patterns of their own (such as bad habits) enabling you to retrain your drivers and incorporate future training sessions for new drivers.

 Big data is overwhelming, but focusing on cost savings doesn’t have to be.
 At McPherson, we guarantee that our knowledge will save you money and time.
-Contact us today to learn about our total petroleum management solutions that we’ve spent 40 years refining.
+Contact us today to learn about our total petroleum management solutions that we’ve spent decades refining.